Relative singularity categories I: Auslander resolutions: Related work

-is a generalized $(d-1)$--cluster category.
-In particular, $\cc_{(Q,d,W)}$ is $(d-1)$--Calabi--Yau and the image of $\Pi(Q, d, W)$ defines a $(d-1)$--cluster tilting object \cite{Amiot09}\cite{Guolingyan10}.
+is a generalized $(d-1)$-cluster category.
+In particular, $\cc_{(Q,d,W)}$ is $(d-1)$-Calabi--Yau and the image of $\Pi(Q, d, W)$ defines a $(d-1)$-cluster tilting object \cite{Amiot09,Guolingyan11a}.

-The following Morita--type question attracted a lot of interest recently. \begin{question} Let $\cc$ be a $k$-linear $\Hom$--finite $d$--Calabi--Yau algebraic triangulated category with $d$--cluster--tilting object.
+The following Morita-type question attracted a lot of interest recently. \begin{question} Let $\cc$ be a $k$-linear $\Hom$-finite $d$-Calabi--Yau algebraic triangulated category with $d$--cluster--tilting object.
 Is there a triple $(Q, d, W)$ as above such that $\cc$ is triangle equivalent to the corresponding cluster category $\cc_{(Q, d, W)}$ \!? \end{question}

-In a recent series of papers Amiot~\emph{et.~al.} answer this question to the affirmative in some interesting special cases \cite{Amiot09,AmiotReitenTodorov11,AmiotIyamaReitenTodorov10,AmiotIyamaReiten11}.
+In a recent series of papers Amiot~\emph{et~al.} answer this question to the affirmative in some interesting special cases \cite{Amiot09,AmiotReitenTodorov11,AmiotIyamaReitenTodorov10,AmiotIyamaReiten11}.
 In \cite{Amiot10} Amiot gives a nice overview.

 Let us outline another promising approach \cite{KalckYang12b} to tackle Question \ref{Q:Morita}: a combination of Keller \& Vossieck's \cite[Exemple 2.3]{KellerVossieck87} with the theory developed in this article shows that for many interesting algebraic triangulated categories $\ct$ there exists a non-positive dg algebra $B$ and a triangle equivalence generalizing (\ref{E:Cluster-Equiv}) above